OXY2DEV/nvim/lua/custom_plugins/bars-N-lines.nvim/README.md

 List of components to show in the statusline.

 Currently available components are,
-- buffers `lists all the opened buffers, conditions for listing them are also provided`
+- buffers `lists all the open buffers, conditions for listing them are also provided`
-- windows `lists all the opened windows in the current tab`
+- windows `lists all the open windows in the current tab`
-- tabs `lists the currently opened tabs`
+- tabs `lists the currently open tabs`

 More information about them are available in the statusline wiki files.